Kevin Pressman

-Kevin Paul Pressman (born 6 November 1967) is an English football coach and former professional goalkeeper, who is the current goalkeeping coach for Grantham Town.
+Kevin Paul Pressman (born 6 November 1967) is an English football coach, former professional goalkeeper, and goalkeeping coach and assistant manager for Gainsborough Trinity.

-As a player he made over 500 appearances in both the Premier League and Football League, most notably with Sheffield Wednesday, whom he would make 404 appearances for over a seventeen-year spell at Hillsborough.
-After leaving Wednesday in 2004, Pressman went on to play for Stoke City, West Bromwich Albion, Leicester City, Leeds United, Coventry City, Mansfield Town and Scunthorpe United in the Football League, and also briefly played in Northern Ireland for Portadown before retiring in 2009.
+As a player, he made over 500 appearances in both the Premier League and Football League, most notably with Sheffield Wednesday, where he made 404 appearances for over a seventeen-year spell at Hillsborough.
+After leaving Wednesday in 2004, Pressman went on to play for Stoke City, West Bromwich Albion, Leicester City, Leeds United, Coventry City, Mansfield Town and Scunthorpe United in the Football League, and also briefly played in the Irish League for Portadown before retiring in 2009.
 He was capped three times at England B level and had also made an appearance for the England U21s in 1988.

-Following his retirement, he has worked as a coach for Belper Town, Bradford City and Millwall and Scunthorpe United.
+Following his retirement, he has worked as a coach for Belper Town, Bradford City, Millwall, and Scunthorpe United.

 Playing career

 Sheffield Wednesday

 Pressman is best remembered as the long-time goalkeeper of Sheffield Wednesday, where he spent 19 seasons, playing 478 matches in all competitions including the UEFA Cup.
 Pressman signed his first professional contract for the Owls on his 18th birthday in 1985 and made his debut against Southampton on 5 September 1987.
 He had supported Wednesday since childhood.
 Pressman's career was nearly wrecked on New Year's Day 1990 when he suffered cruciate knee-ligament damage which sidelined him for over eight months.
-He was unlucky not to play in the 1991 League Cup Final victory against Manchester United, as he had played in every round of the competition that year as well as a significant number of league matches until the quarter final stage where he was replaced by more senior goalkeeper and future Wednesday manager Chris Turner.
-Pressman was on the substitutes' bench at three further Wembley finals, all in 1993; the League Cup Final, FA Cup Final and FA Cup Final replay, all against Arsenal and resulting in defeats in both competitions for Wednesday.
+He was unlucky not to play in the 1991 League Cup final victory against Manchester United, as he had played in every round of the competition that year as well as a significant number of league matches until the quarter final stage where he was replaced by more senior goalkeeper and future Wednesday manager Chris Turner.
+Pressman was on the substitutes' bench at three further Wembley finals, all in 1993; the League Cup final, FA Cup final and FA Cup final replay, all against Arsenal and resulting in defeats in both competitions for Wednesday.

 In his prime, Pressman was considered one of the best goalkeepers in the Premiership.
 He had a tendency to play particularly well in Steel City Derby games.
 He also became known for both saving and scoring penalties, most notably the winner in a shoot-out against Watford in the FA Cup in 1998.
 Pressman entered the record books on 13 August 2000 when he was sent off after just 13 seconds in a match against Wolverhampton Wanderers.
 The dismissal, given for handling outside the area, was the fastest ever in English football history.
 Sheffield Wednesday went on to draw 1–1.
 It was bettered in late 2008 by David Pratt of Chippenham Town who was sent off three seconds into a game.
 Pressman showed great resilience to fend off many fellow goalkeepers for the number 1 shirt at Hillsborough, outlasting Chris Turner, Chris Woods and Pavel Srníček to name just a few.
 His last game for the Owls came on the final day of the 2003–04 season at Hillsborough against Queens Park Rangers.